Skip to content

 1

-After executing the command, all required files will be saved in the newly created dataflux-func-sidecar directory under the current directory.
+After the command is executed, all required files are saved in the newly created dataflux-func-sidecar directory under the current directory.

-• For installations where Sidecar needs to be placed on a non-internet-connected server, you can first download locally and then copy the entire directory to the target machine using a USB drive or other mobile storage device, or tools like scp
+• If you need to install Sidecar on a server without internet access, you can download the files locally first, then copy the entire directory to the target machine via a USB drive or scp tool.

-For systems where it is inconvenient to use shell commands, you can manually download the required resource files.
+For systems where using shell commands is inconvenient, you can manually download the required resource files.

-If manual downloading is needed, here is the list of all the files:
+If you need to manually download, here is the list of all files:

-After manually downloading all the files, place them into a newly created dataflux-func-sidecar directory.
+After manually downloading all files, place them in the newly created dataflux-func-sidecar directory.

-If there are updates, 【re-download all files】.
+If there is an update, [re-download all files].
 Do not guess which files have changed and which have not.

-When manually downloading, if using a browser, please ensure not to download cached old content!!
+When manually downloading, if using a browser or other tools, be careful not to download cached old content!!

-In the already downloaded dataflux-func-sidecar directory, run the following command to automatically configure and finally start the entire Sidecar:
+In the downloaded dataflux-func-sidecar directory, run the following command to automatically configure and start Sidecar:

 Sidecar does not support Mac.
 Please copy it to a Linux system before running the installation.